IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Patriots always talk of dying for their country and never of killing for their country.”

+>“Man is a rational animal — so at least I have been told.
+Throughout a long life I have looked diligently for evidence in favour of this statement, but so far I have not had the good fortune to come across it.”

 >“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”

 >“Democracy has at least one merit, namely that a Member of Parliament cannot be stupider than his constituents, for the more stupid he is, the more stupid they were to elect him.”